 The display: This Humminbird fish finder features a 256 color 320×240 resolution but a relatively small display of 3.5 inches.
 It may have the dual-beam capability but cannot display the results simultaneously.
 In other words, it has no split-screen capability.

 Various objects, however, are displayed using different colors, for instance, an object portrayed by a blue color represents a weak signal, whereas that portrayed by the color orange represents a stronger signal.
 This means the object with color orange is closer.

 Alarms and Temperature

-This fish locator has a temperature sensor that comes in handy when the user wants to determine the ideal conditions in the water.
-This sensor does not come with an alarm.
-However it comes with a depth sensor which has an alarm that goes off once you come across a potential load of fish.
+This fish locator has a temperature sensor to determine the ideal conditions in the water.
+This sensor does not have an alarm.
+However, it has a depth sensor that has an alarm that goes off once it detects a potential load of fish.

-In addition to these features, the Humminbird boasts of a fish ID technology that displays fish location and makes use of fish icons to enable easy interpretation of the results by an amateur.
+In addition to these features, this Humminbird portable fish finder boasts of a fish ID technology that displays fish location and makes use of fish icons to enable easy interpretation of the results by an amateur.

 - Dual beam capability.
 Covers 200kHz and 450kHz